-“Each member shall complete a minimum of 30 credit hours of approved continuing legal education activity every 3 years.
-Five of the 30 hours must be in approved legal ethics, professionalism, bias elimination, substance abuse, or mental illness awareness programs, with at least 1 of the 5 hours in an approved professionalism program, and at least 3 of the 33 credit hours must be in approved technology programs.”
+“Each member must complete a minimum of 33 credit hours of approved continuing legal education activity every 3 years.
+At least 5 of the 33 credit hours must be in approved legal ethics, professionalism, bias elimination, substance abuse, or mental illness awareness programs, with at least 1 of the 5 hours in an approved professionalism program, and at least 3 of the 33 credit hours must be in approved technology programs.”

 The following professionalism guidelines are designed to provide CLE educators with clear goals and an understanding of the purpose of the professionalism requirement to achieve the desired outcomes from the training experience.
 When these guidelines are utilized in the design and implementation of continuing legal education programs, a forum will have been created whereby lawyers, judges, and law students can explore the meaning and practical application of professionalism.

 General Goals and Guidelines